Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Sages gain access to a number of Beast Points, or BP, that they can use to call upon Untamed Beasts from nature.
-They also gain the _Summon Tamed Beast_ and _Summon Untamed Beast_ Bonus Actions.
+They gain the _Summon Tamed Beast_ and _Summon Untamed Beast_ Bonus Actions.

 | Bonus Action             | Description                                                                                                                                          |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |